Chavin, Latitude Geometry, and Astronomy

 Mountain peaks figure prominently in Andean culture to this day as well as in the archaeogeodesy study results.
 It is completely unsurprising that the highest mountains have a role in ancient geodesy; prominences in the landsape have an important role historically in surveying the earth.
 The Chavin to Machu Picchu arc distance equals the distance from Machu Picchu to Nevado Illimani (Figure 7).
 Also, the two arcs approximate a great circle line with the Chavin-Illimani direct line passing between Cerro Machu Picchu and the Intihuatana.
 Illimani at 6,438 m is the second highest peak in the Cordillera Real, east and south of the Lake Titicaca basin in Bolivia and Peru.
 The highest at 6,542 m, the dormant Nevado Sajama stratovolcano, has noteworthy archaeology in the complex of ancient lines between peaks in the surrounding area.
 During a flight from Santiago to La Paz, I was surprised witnessing them from 10,000 m and impressed by the vastness and sheer number of the lines.

 Only two Peruvian peaks are higher than Illimani, 6,634 m Yerupaja and 6,768 m Huascaran near Chavin and Sechin.
 At Nevado Huascaran, the arcs ratio to Tikal and Denali, North America's highest peak, expresses the ratio one to pi.
-Chavin and Tikal express the same ratio with their longitude relationship to Aconcagua in Chile, the highest western hemisphere peak at 6,961 m.
-The cited Chavin relationships herein are placemarked in the KML file.
+The longitude and latitude relationships of Chavin and Tikal to Aconcagua in Chile, the highest western hemisphere peak, are also significant.

 Figure 7.
 Chavin and Nevado Illimani are equidistant from Machu Picchu.